NSIAppDev/MoviesAppTutorial/Tutorial/DisplayMovieComponent.md

 	</div>
 </template>
 ```
-We have re-introduced our `v-for` and `v-bind`, but have also extended it by using the object `movie`
+We have re-introduced our `v-for` and `v-bind`, but have also extended it by using the object `movie`.
+You may notice that the component is called with `display-movie` even though we saved the file as `DisplayMovie.vue` and registered it as `DisplayMovie`.
+The reason for this is because `Vue` components are saved in PascalCase, but HTML is acted upon in kebab-case.
+So `DisplayMovie` becomes `display-movie`.

 Before we can run the code, we need to register the component with an `import` command
 In the `script` section, add this line